VanessaPC/VanessaPC/README.md

 I have worked in tech for 10 years, and as a front end for 6 years! and I'm currently looking for my next position.

 - 🔭 In the meantime I’m currently working on my own project, Garnister, as a dev, project manager, etc etc!
-- 🌱 I’m working on improving my TS knowledge and my data structures and algos!

 - 💬 Ask me about: anything to do with Front End!
 And Node and GraphQL.
 - 📫 How to reach me: Use my email shown below!
 -->